 What is a .DS_Store file?

-I frequently get asked about the purpose of .DS_Store files by Windows System Administrators who have a few Mac’s on their networks.
-Here is my explanation:
+Finder I frequently get asked about the purpose of .DS_Store files by Mac users and Windows System Administrators who have a few Mac’s on their networks, where seeing the files turn up when hidden files are made visible.

 What happens if I delete the .DS_Store files?

 If you delete .DS_Store files from the Mac folders, you will lose that directories folder specifics; things like icons, window placement, background pictures, etc, will be lost.
 While there is no significant harm (except losing the folder metadata) to deleting DS_Store files, unless you have a very specific reason to delete them, you should keep them in place since the Mac OS X Finder uses them.
-Deleting the files is really only necessary in some specific Windows+Mac shared networking environments.
+Deleting the files is really only necessary in some specific Windows+Mac shared networking environments, and otherwise they will wind up being regenerated by Mac OS X anyway.

-Yes, by executing the following command in the Terminal:
+Yes, by executing the following command in the Terminal you can prevent the creation of DS_Store files

 defaults write com.apple.desktopservices DSDontWriteNetworkStores true

-It is rather easy to stop .DS_Store file creation on network connections but it is rarely necessary, read for more information.
+It is rather easy to stop .DS_Store file creation for network connected volumes, shares, and drives, but it is rarely necessary for most users situations.

 Related articles: